front-end-foundations/Introduction/readme.md

 ## A Sample Exercise

-Download the zip file from this page using the green download button.
+Download the zip file from this page using the green "Code" download button.

 Open the folder (`cmd-o`) `session1-master` in VS Code.